 - Click Create event; YouTube saves the changes.

-- If desired, upload a thumbnail for your event.
+- If wanted, you can upload a thumbnail for your event.

-- After selecting a bitrate, the page expands providing more details.
+- After selecting a bitrate, the page expands providing the details needed to configure Pearl-2 for RTMP push streaming.

-The next step is to transfer the RTMP configuration data to Pearl and ensure the stream is set up correctly.
-Reminder: You must be running firmware 3.15.1 or higher on your Pearl.
-Use the Firmware Upgrade menu in the admin interface to install the latest firmware if you do not have it.
+The next step is to transfer the RTMP configuration data to Pearl-2 and ensure the stream is set up correctly.

-- Highlight and copy the Primary Server URL.
+- Return to YouTube’s encoder settings and copy the YouTube Primary Server URL field.

-- Leave the username and password fields blank.
+- Paste this into the URL field on Pearl-2.
+(Leave the username and password fields blank.)

 - Click Apply.

 - Alternatively, you can use touchscreen controls to start the stream.
 Touch the grey circle in the top left-hand corner of the touchscreen.
-It will turn blue and start timing the stream.
+It turns blue and times how long you are streaming.
 Press the blue circle again to stop the stream.
+Pearl-2 also gives you the option to use the One-Touch control to simultaneously start any other streams you might have.

 - Click Preview to prepare your stream for preview on the Live Control Room page; YouTube processes the stream for a moment.